Sunday, November 17, 2024

 I want to go home,

-But every home is a warzone’
+but every home is a warzone’

 about to detonate from within.